hbrc-fpga-class/class-material/presentation.md

 * Short for ==**F**ield-**P**rogrammable **G**ate **A**rray==
 * One type of **Programmable Logic Device (PLD)**
-  * Implements arbitrary digital logic equations (i.e. Boolean operations)
+  * Used to implement arbitrary digital logic equations (i.e. Boolean logic)
+    * Combinational logic (gates, stateless)
+    * Sequential logic (flip-flops, stateful)
   * Most are re-programmable
   * Some are non-volatile, while others require external memory to save configuration